 Now you have seen fresh seafood and real wasabi root, and a big sword-like knife to cut tuna while walking around the market, it’s time for you to try to be a sushi master!
 You can learn how to make sushi, one of the most popular Japanese foods, from a professional sushi chef!
 Of course, no skill or experience is required.
 All you need is a passion and interest in sushi!
 If you want to join the sushi making class, here you can book the popular tour.

 ▶Tokyo Sushi Making Experience Tsukiji Fish Market Explore Tour

-If you want to watch tuna auction, visit Toyosu Market
+If you want to watch the tuna auction, visit Toyosu Market

-Inner market has been replaced by Toyosu market, and so has the popular sightseeing spot, tuna auction.
+The inner market has been replaced by the Toyosu market, and so has the popular sightseeing spot, the tuna auction.
 If you want to watch the tuna auction, you will need to get up early and head to Toyosu before exploring Tsukiji Fish Market.

-If you win the lottery ticket, you can get a special access to the observation space to have a closer look at the auction, but don’t worry.
-You can still watch the auction without a ticket from the second floor big window.
+If you win the lottery ticket, you can get special access to the observation space to have a closer look at the auction, but don’t worry.
+You can still watch the auction without a ticket from the second-floor big window.

 Check these articles for more information about Toyosu;

 Since the auction starts early in the morning around 5:30am, we recommend you to stay at the hotel nearby.
 Here is the list of the hotels you can stay close to the market and get ready for the early morning auction!

 - Mitsui Garden Hotel Toyosu BAYSIDE CROSS Tokyo